thearavind/truffle-ICO/README.md

 This is an simple implementation of the ERC-20 token crowdsale using the truffle framework

+Checkout this [web app](https://gateway.ipfs.io/ipfs/QmeWaYteq9W85afmRsRv1xtgEsD1yKDZp3gLemAcYVfTyQ/) for more details and to check the token balance

 ### To participate in this ICO crowdsale
 * Use only the **Ropsten testnet**